Walking or riding along the Strand Townsville is one of the best things to do in Townsville in 2021.

-Across from C Bar and Longboard and opposite the Seaview Hotel is a dining hub with cheap places to eat Townsville style.
+Across from C Bar and Longboard and opposite the Seaview Hotel is a dining hub with budget places to eat Townsville style.

-Walking up Gregory Street where it intersects with the Strand, toward Castle Hill reveals a plethora of cheap eating options including Souvlaki, Burgers, Thai, Indian and Vietnamese to name a few.
+Walking up Gregory Street toward Castle Hill reveals a plethora of cheap eating options including Souvlaki, Burgers, Thai, Indian and Vietnamese to name a few.

 Juliette’s on the Strand

 Juliette’s on the Strand is second from the corner of Gregory Street, next to Harold’s Seafood.
 Juliette’s is famous for it’s ice-creams and fantastic outdoor area beneath the Strand rain-trees.
 It is dog-friendly and also does coffee, cake and cheap breakfasts like Avo on Toast.
 It’s a popular place for a late night after dinner ice-cream.

 Next door to Juliette’s is the Coffee Club, another popular place to dine because of the fabulous rain trees.
 You need to be lucky to find a spare table here for breakfast on the Strand Townsville week-ends.